LihkaGames/Axe-Splitter-Game/README.md

 ## 🎮 About

 **Axe Splitter** is a high-performance 2D arcade game where precision meets power.
 Navigate physics-based trajectories to split logs, avoid dangerous obstacles, and master the art of the blade.
+With a massive **1,000-level campaign**, the challenge never stops.
 Built for speed and immediate fun with our "Direct Play" philosophy.

 🚀 **Split.
 Conquer.
 Dominate.**